 There are four islands where travelers can stay: Santa Cruz, San Cristobal, Isabela, and Floreana.

 Santa Cruz has the most traveler infrastructure in terms of hotels, restaurants, and activities.
 It is also where you can find the Darwin Research Center.
-Solo travelers should check out Hostal Gardner Galapagos for shared accommodation options at budget prices.
-For something more upmarket, try Hotel La Isla.
+Our top recommendations for places to stay are:

 The Galapagos is a year-round destination, although the climate does vary through the year.